-The PhD by Published Works in Development Studies is awarded to candidates who have already completed original and significant research in the field of development studies and have a coherent body of published works, but who have not had the opportunity to undertake a research programme leading to a PhD.
+The PhD is awarded to candidates who have already completed original and significant research in the field of development studies and have a coherent body of published works, but who have not had the opportunity to undertake a research programme leading to a PhD.

 The portfolio of research you submit for this PhD will be of the same quality, rigour and volume as a typical PhD.
 The work might take the form of refereed articles, chapters, monographs and scholarly editions, as long as they are available or traceable in the public domain (and not self-published).
 A substantial proportion of these works will be peer-reviewed and a number will be solely authored by you.
 All works should ideally have been published not more than ten years before the date of submission.